• Menu About Connective

 Where to go from here

-If you’re evaluating a design right now, use this framework to assess whether it’s strategic or templated.
+If you’re evaluating a design right now, use this framework to assess whether the thinking is there.

-If you’re about to start a website project, use these questions to evaluate whether your agency does research-driven work or template-based work.
+If you’re about to start a website project, use these questions to evaluate whether your agency does research-driven work or template-based work before you sign.

 If you’re working with an agency that can’t answer these questions with specific evidence, you’re probably working with the wrong agency.

-The companies that invest in strategic design pull ahead.
-Most won’t.
+The companies that invest in research-driven design pull ahead over time.
+Most won’t do the work.
 Your choice.

-At Connective, we structure branding, web design, and marketing as one integrated team.
+At Connective, we structure branding, web design, and marketing as one team.
 Everyone participates in the same customer research.
 We document everything in your Client Journal: every decision, every insight, every trade-off.
-Our Account Managers act as strategic advisors who can explain the research rationale behind every design decision.
+Our account managers act as advisors who can explain the research rationale behind every design decision.

-We’re selective about who we work with.
 We’ll tell you honestly if we’re the right fit, or recommend alternatives when someone else would serve you better.
-Want to discuss whether strategic design makes sense for your business?
+Want to talk about whether research-driven design makes sense for your business?
 Let’s talk about your situation.

 Rodney Warner